 We have pages that explain how to build the bootloader and firmware from source using the console instead of an IDE.
 A guide to programming the binaries onto the FMU using the J-Link debugger is also available.

-If you have not worked with Git before, you might want to learn the basics before you continue.
-Git is a very popular version control system.
-You will probably use it a lot when developing your own software for the HoverGames drone, because the PX4 firmware is hosted on GitHub, a software hosting platform which is based on Git.
+If you have not worked with Git before, you should really learn the basics before you continue.
+Git is a very popular version control system and you will probably have to use it a lot when developing your own software for the HoverGames drone.
+The PX4 Autopilot source code is hosted on GitHub, a Git-based software hosting platform.
+You have to use Git to retrieve the original source code, but also when you want to publish your code and contribute to the PX4 project.